chaoyang-project/Personal-Project-Management-Tool/README.md

 In the homepage, you can register new account or login your account.

-After your succefully login, you can create your projects.
+After successful login, you can create your projects.

 For each of your projects, you can create multiple tasks and set their status.